-Squier consistently craft amazing instruments at budget friendly prices.
+Squier consistently produce amazing instruments at budget-friendly prices.
 With many features inherited from familiar Fender counterparts, Squier is a great brand to start out with if your budget is tight.

-The Single-Coil Neck and Middle Pickups provide that familiar Strat 'twang', whilst the Humbucking bridge pickup offers a thicker, fatter sound.
+The Single-Coil Neck and Middle Pickups provide that familiar Strat 'twang', whilst the angled bridge pickup offers a thicker, fatter sound.
 Add some distortion to the mix from an effects pedal or amplifier, and you've got a fully-fledged Rock and Roll Strat.

 10. Epiphone Les Paul Standard

 Everyone needs to play or own a Les Paul at some point in their life.
 It’s basically a rite of passage in the guitar world!
 Thankfully, you don't need to splash out on a Gibson Custom Shop to get the 'Les Paul' experience.

 The Epiphone Les Paul SL comes from the Epiphone factory, owned by Gibson.
 This guarantees a certain level of performance and reliability.
 The Les Paul SL is the most budget-friendly LP they offer, which features the classic Les Paul single-cutaway body and a sturdy bolt-on neck.

-The pair of ceramic single coil pickups and 3-way toggle switch offer a wide range of switchable tones.
+The pair of ceramic single-coil pickups and 3-way toggle switch offer a wide range of switchable tones.
 Les Pauls are so popular for being such a great all-rounder, ideal for almost any style of music.
-The fact this beast comes in at under £100 makes it a great beginner guitar.
+The fact this beast comes in at under £100 makes it a great guitar for beginners.
 Comfort, good lucks and a killer sound to boot.
 What's not to like?